Manager, Corporate Shared Value, Stakeholder Relations & Community Engagement, Progress Energy

 Ron Nielsen founded the International Centre for Business Innovation and Sustainability (ICBIS), an initiative focused on embedding business sustainability at the core of enterprises.
 In addition, Ron is an executive in residence at the Dalhousie University Faculty of Management, leading the development of the business innovation and sustainability focus.
 Prior to founding ICBIS, Ron was director of sustainability and strategic partnerships with Alcan (now Rio Tinto Alcan), working to implement sustainability across the company and within its business groups.
 He was central to Alcan’s efforts to develop a leadership position in sustainability and corporate social responsibility, and developed sustainability-related partnerships that supported and strengthened these efforts.
 Before joining Rio Tinto Alcan, Ron worked as director of the Air Programme for Pollution Probe, a Canadian environmental organization, and had a particular focus on the topics of climate change and emissions trading.
 Prior to working with Pollution Probe, Ron was senior policy advisor for the Ontario Round Table on Environment and Economy, an advisory council to the premier of Ontario.
 At the Round Table, Ron worked on a range of sustainability issues including two key initiatives: the Sustainable Communities program and the Round Table's multi-stakeholder effort on climate change — the Transportation and Climate Change Collaborative.

 Scott Yarrow is a resources industry professional with over 25 years of primary industry experience, and currently is General Manager Sustainability for Xstrata Nickel based in Toronto.
-Scott has worked in a number of Sustainable Development roles over 12 years with BHP Billiton based in Australia and has relocated to Toronto with his family earlier this year.
+Scott has worked in a number of Sustainable Development roles over 12 years with BHP Billiton based in Australia.
 Scott has also held additional roles in large organizations including ICI chemicals and CHUBB, a United Technologies company.
 He holds a Bachelor of Science degree and an MBA from Macquarie Graduate School of Management.